emichael/dslabs/labs/lab2-primarybackup/README.md

 The `ViewServer` should not consider the view to be acknowledged until the primary sends a ping with the view number (i.e., S1 sends `Ping(6)`).

-You should not need to implement any messages, timeouts, or other data structures for this part of the lab.
-Your `ViewServer` should have handlers for `Ping` and `GetView` messages (replying with a `ViewReply` for each, where `GetView` simply returns the current view without the sender "pinging") and should handle and set `PingCheckTimeout`s.
+You should not need to implement any messages, timers, or other data structures for this part of the lab.
+Your `ViewServer` should have handlers for `Ping` and `GetView` messages (replying with a `ViewReply` for each, where `GetView` simply returns the current view without the sender "pinging") and should handle and set `PingCheckTimer`s.

 Our solution took approximately 100 lines of code.